The Pattern and Fabrics

 The Liesl + Co Gallery Tunic is one of those patterns that makes you wonder, “What took me so long to make this?!”
 In the span of a week, Bonnie and I made three tunics between us, and there are more on the cutting table…it’s that great.

 The Gallery Tunic pattern is described as a “relaxed-fit pull-on tunic or dress.
 The tunic features cuffed three-quarter-length sleeves and a one-piece collar.
 The dress includes in-seam pockets, button-cuff full-length sleeves, and a band collar.
 Both versions include an inset front placket with a fun pleated detail, an inverted box pleat at back, and a curved shirttail hem that’s slightly longer in back.”
-I made the tunic version in this lovely Southwestern print rayon, and Bonnie made hers in a fun Aboriginal quilting cotton.
+I made the tunic version in a lovely Southwestern print rayon, and Bonnie made hers in a fun Aboriginal quilting cotton.
 The rayon is a tad slippery to sew with, but is oh so soft and drapey.
 The cotton, of course, is a dream to sew with, though Bonnie warns that since the print is so large you may need extra fabric to get the layout how you want it.

 Fit and Alterations